AbinashBishoyi/zegoggl.es/_posts/2009-08-05-build-your-own-spotify-api.markdown

 ---
-  title: "build your own spotify api"
+  title: "Build your own Spotify API"
 ---

 Last month I attended the first [music hack day](http://musichackday.org/), held at the Guardian offices in London.
 It was a great